Official Name: Tower Bridge

 The Tower Bridge was designed by Sir Horace Jones, the man behind Billingsgate, Smithfield, and Leadenhall Markets.
 The Tower Bridge was one of the last buildings in London to have been created in the Neo-Gothic style, or the Revival Gothic style, which had been popular all through the mid-18th century to the 1930s.
 This style was adopted because Queen Victoria was opposed to having a bridge built so close to the Tower of London and the aesthetics of the Neo-Gothic style would allow the bridge to assimilate to its surroundings.
 The Neo-Gothic style is usually characterized by pointed arches, turrets, and towers, all of which can be observed on Tower Bridge.

-There were challenges involved in bringing together the architectural style with the then modern Victorian technology.
-But, the architects were able to blend these elements, such as the chimney that stands among the lampposts on the North Tower, in a way that the aesthetics were not compromised for the functionality.
+There were challenges involved in bringing together the architectural style with the then-modern Victorian technology.
+However, the architects were able to blend these elements, such as the chimney that stands among the lampposts on the North Tower, in a way that the aesthetics were not compromised for functionality.

 Start your trip to Tower Bridge by making your way through a grand Victorian staircase or fully accessible lift, to the North Tower.
 Take a trip down memory lane as you are transported back to the nineteenth century.
 Here, you will be able to learn about the fascinating history of Tower Bridge, with the help of interactive displays.

-The Tower Bridge is located at a great vantage point.
+Tower Bridge is located at a great vantage point.
 Visitors can go up to the walkways connecting the two towers and enjoy breathtaking views of the city.
-It is placed about 42 meters above the river Thames.
+It is located about 42 meters above the River Thames.
 If you happen to be on the walkway when the bridge is open, you can get a great view of the river and vessels underneath.
-You can also see the Tower of London, City Hall, the Shard, HMS Belfast from the Tower bridge.
+You can also see the Tower of London, City Hall, the Shard, and HMS Belfast from Tower Bridge.

 Original Victorian steam engines, coal-fired boilers, drivetrains, and accumulators are on show at the Engine Rooms of the Tower Bridge, with interactive displays and information panels explaining how they work.
 You can learn about the force of steam and the innovative hydraulic system that lifted Tower Bridge's 1,000-tonne bascules at a moment's notice until the 1970s.